CodedByHasan/golang-for-beginners/README.md

 A [method](https://go.dev/tour/methods/1) is a function with a special receiver argument.
 The receiver appears in its own argument list between the `func` keyword and the method name.

+Below is a list packages that provide examples of methods:

 | Package Name | Description                                                                    |
 | ------------ | ------------------------------------------------------------------------------ |